How it all started

 In 2016, Yondah was honoured by being inducted into the prestigious South Australian Tourism Awards Hall of Fame after winning the ‘Best Deluxe Accommodation’ category for 3 consecutive years in 2014, 2015 and 2016!

-Fast forward to 2017… We are very excited to announce that on 24 February 2017, Yondah was again named Best Deluxe Accommodation in Australia at the 2016 Qantas Australian Tourism Awards!!
+Fast forward to 2017… We were thrilled to be once again named Best Deluxe Accommodation in Australia at the 2016 Qantas Australian Tourism Awards, and to win Best Deluxe Accommodation in South Australia for the 4th consecutive year at the 2017 South Australian Tourism Awards!!

 It was always our long term plan to restore a ‘bush block’, so we were very excited when Trees for Life approached us about re-vegetating our whole 300 acre site and in 2012, were awarded a $341,000 Federal Govt Biodiversity Grant to make it happen.
 This 6 year project is now well underway and is creating new habitat for rare local wildlife including the Malleefowl, Heath Goanna and Western Pygmy Possum.
 Since 2013, we have also been hosting important on-site climate change research by the University of Adelaide at Yondah.
 We’ll be sharing more about our green initiatives soon.